upmaru/terraform-provider-tama/docs/wait_for.md

 ### Error Handling

 If any of the following occurs, the wait will fail:
-- The specified field/key doesn't exist in the API response
+- The specified field doesn't exist in the API response
-- An invalid regex pattern is provided
 - The API call to fetch the specification fails
 - The timeout is exceeded